Active Classification of Moving Targets with Learned Control Policies: Simulated Results

 \subsection{Test conditions}

 At test time, the whole pipeline described in section \ref{sec:method} is used, including the drone dynamics and controller described in section \ref{sec:MPC}.
 We evaluate our method's robustness under target behavior both seen and unseen during training.
 Aside from constant velocity dynamics, we test our policy in environments where targets follow social forces pedestrian dynamics~\cite{socialforces}.
 As in training, each method is given up to 100 seconds to classify all targets.
 Each policy is trained with 5 different seeds.
 The results of all seeds are averaged and shown with their standard deviations.
 For every test, we evaluate and average each method's results over 50 episodes.
-While each episode's initial conditions are random, the same conditions for each episode are maintained across our method and the baselines evaluations.
+Initial conditions of all evaluation episodes are randomised but maintained equal across our method and all baselines.

 Since the first two methods are designed to classify one target , the extension to multiple targets is done through their sequential classification.
 Unclassified targets are ordered by their distance to the drone.
 The drone classifies the first in the list before moving on to the next one.
 Observations of other targets are still accounted for in the information fusion and belief computation.